Pelvi Ureteric Junction Obstruction

 Renal ultrasound is obtained 3 months after pyeloplasty to ensure that the hydronephrosis is reduced or at least remaining stable.
 A nuclear scan (DTPA) may be obtained 1 year after the pyeloplasty to provide a relative assessment of the overall renal function and drainage pattern.

 Improvement in hydronephrosis on ultrasound and stabilization or improvement in function on nuclear scan (DTPA).
 If patient had symptomatic presentation, resolution of flank/abdominal pain or vomiting should also occur.

-Less than 5% patients may have recurrence of narrowing at the PUJ requiring redo surgery.
-Urinary leakage from the area of surgery may require placement of percutaneous drain.
+Less than 5% of patients may have a recurrence of narrowing at the PUJ requiring redo surgery.
+Urinary leakage from the area of surgery may require placement of the percutaneous drain.
 Other problems include wound infection and hernia which are very rare.